Alexei Petrovich, Tsarevich of Russia: Return and death

 Alexei would only consent to return if his father swore that, upon return, he would not be punished, would be allowed to live quietly on his estates and to marry Afrosinya.
-On January 31, 1718, the Tsarevich reached Moscow.
-Peter had determined to institute an inquisition into the reasons for Alexei's flight which was considered to be a conspiracy against the Tsar.
-On February 18, Alexei confessed under torture, implicated most of his acquaintances, and publicly renounced the succession to the throne in favor of his infant half-brother Peter Alexeyevich.
+The Tsar wrote that he would be pardoned and Alexei left for Russia with his escorts.
+Afrosinya remained in Venice, while Alexei reached the border of Russia on 21 January 1718.
+On January 31, the Tsarevich reached Moscow.
+At a meeting of Russian nobles in the great hall of the Kremlin, he was disinherited as Tsarevich of Russia.
+Alexei however was pardoned on condition he name his accomplices.
+However, the revealing of several damning letters and a wider circle of disaffected accomplices led Peter to determine to institute an inquisition into the reasons for Alexei's flight which was considered to be a conspiracy against the Tsar.
+On February 18, Alexei confessed under torture, implicated most of his acquaintances, and publicly renounced the succession to the throne in favor of his infant half-brother Peter Petrovich.

 The reprisals against the Tsarevich's alleged co-conspirators were swift, unyielding, and harsh.
 The former Tsarina Eudoxia was dragged from her monastery and publicly tried for alleged adultery.
 The acquaintances of Alexei were impaled, broken on the wheel, or otherwise tortured to death.
 Alexei's servants were beheaded or had their tongues cut out.
 This not only cut off the Tsarevich from potential allies but also served to sanction the persecution of the conservative faction, which had long opposed Peter's policies.

 In April 1718, fresh confessions were extorted from Alexei.
 This included testimony of Afrosinya, who had turned state's evidence, and reported Alexei telling her: